Paternity Testing Information for the State of

 We have many Legal DNA Collection

-Facilities across the state of Indiana.
+Facilities across the state of South Carolina.

 Please call for

-the nearest location to match your schedule.
+the nearest collection location which will be convenient to your schedule.

 Ask about our low